Off-Page SEO

 What is Image Submission?

-Image submission refers to the practice of sharing or uploading images on various online platforms, such as social media, image-sharing websites, forums, blogs, or directories.
+Image submission refers to posting or uploading photos online.
+People share images on social media sites, photo-sharing websites, discussion forums, blogs, and directories.

 Importance of image submissions